Wilsondotzip/HAMixer/README.md

 Mappings:
     ID1:
         Applications: Discord.exe;plex.exe
+        VM: Output1
     ID2:
         Applications:
+        VM: Input3

 ```
 You can add as many IDs as you want In any order.
 Just make sure to seperate grouped applications by using a `;`
 1. `comport:` Defines the COM port to receive  on, number only.
 Please see [FAQ: How do I know what COM port to use?](#how-do-i-know-what-com-port-to-use)
-2. `IDs:` A list that defines which application is bound to which potentiometer.
-Top to bottom -> left to right on your HAM device.
-Please note that this option is case sensitive
+2. `IDs:` Each ID reperesents a different knob on your HAMixer  Top to bottom -> left to right
+3. `Applications` The list of applications bound to each knob. on your HAM device.
+4. `VM:` The list of VoiceMeeter inputs and outputs bound to each knob. *Please note that VM support is still experimental and SLOW! we know, we are working to find solutions.*
-3. `baudrate:` Defines the baudrate (communication speed) of the software, this **MUST** match the firmware.
+5. `baudrate:` Defines the baudrate (communication speed) of the software, this **MUST** match the firmware.
 The default is 9600
-4. `bytesize:` Default is 8
+6. `bytesize:` Default is 8
-5. `parity:` N is for no and Y is for yes.
+7. `parity:` N is for no and Y is for yes.
 At this point HAM does not use parity
-6. `stopbits:` Default is 1
+8. `stopbits:` Default is 1

 ## How to build your own
 ### Before building